openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. tip::

-    answer the following questions : What method might you prefer be used to allocate samples?
+    Answer the following questions: What method might you prefer be used to allocate samples?
 Why?

 The coordinator should use a standardized naming structure to distribute the samples to the interpreters.
-The coordinator should record the number of sample units, the interpreter assigned to assess those samples and the file location in a table like the one below.
+The coordinator should record the number of sample units the interpreter assigned to assess those samples and the file location in a table like the one below.
 The naming structure can include metadata such as the date the samples are distributed, the name of the interpreter and the purpose of the data collection.
 Try preparing a document to distribute the sample units among interpreters like the table below:

 .. csv-table::
     :header: Number of sample units, Interpreter name, File name, File archive location